lepperm/Learning-Log/_posts/journal/2021/06/2021-06-14-shaping-up-into-a-real-site.md

 categories: [journal]
 tags: [wordpress,css,"Silver is Gold"]
 date: 2021-06-14 23:49:15 -0400
-modified_date: 2021-06-15 21:51:11 -0400
+modified_date: 2022-01-08 20:47:24 -0400
 published: true
-status: live
+status: finished
 confidence: log
-importance: 1
 context: true
 comments: true
 skills: [wordpress,css]
 references: ["https://www.silverisgold.org/","https://wpjobboard.net/","https://css-tricks.com/keep-math-in-the-css/","https://kinsta.com/blog/is-wordpress-secure/","https://www.wpsecurity.press/how-secure-is-the-wordpress-passwords-algorithm/","https://stackoverflow.com/questions/40315561/how-to-ignore-parents-width-limit-in-css","https://wordpress.org/plugins/custom-fonts/"]
 timespent: 2340
-sleep: 0
-recreation: 0
-workout: 0
 ---

 ## Journal

 {% include focus-box.html focus="WordPress" theme="Client Projects" %}

 After wrestling with it for a while, I just couldn't seem to get the WordPress console wp-cli working in Docker, which is where I left things in the previous blog post.
 Reaching out to a few networks, no one had any advice for me, and no one I've talked with in my circle has worked with it before.
 It sounds like I can't (or shouldn't) add Duplicator until I can do things safely, meaning my goal of a local development build is dead in the water for now.
-My new plan is to go ahead and make the changes just on the staging site to get something functional up and running for now.
+My new plan is to go ahead and make the changes just on the staging site to get something functional up and running.

 Taking some screenshots for reference, I reconfigured the old job board plugin to clean up some of it's pages, roles, and artifacts on uninstall, and then removed it completely from the staging site.
 Next, I purchased the [new plugin]({{page.references[1]}}) license and moved forward with getting it installed.